The Promise of Software-Defined Wide Area Networking

 A recent IDG report predicted that the nascent software-defined wide area network (SD-WAN) industry, worth a mere $225 million last year, will experience a 90 percent compound annual growth rate over the next five years to become a $6 billion industry by 2020.
 SNS Research revealed that by the end of 2020, service provider investments in network function virtualization (NFV), SD-WAN and software-defined networking (SDN) will total more than $18 Billion.

 Telcos are aggressively jumping on the NFV and SDN bandwagon, targeting deployments across a multitude of areas.
 SNS Research said that operators are driven by the promise of several industry factors:

-• The focus on converged infrastructures (compute/storage/network) and the software-defined data
+- The focus on converged infrastructures (compute/storage/network) and the software-defined data center

-party platform technologies, particularly cloud, mobility, Big Data and Internet of Things (IoT)
+- Increased demand for network flexibility to support mission-critical technologies based on third-party platform technologies, particularly cloud, mobility, Big Data and Internet of Things (IoT) applications

 Taken as a whole, market forecasts and research surveys from analyst and vendor organizations such as SNS Research indicate SD-WAN will move past the hype cycle to become a commonplace, real-world implementation in fairly short order.
 The rising need for surging cloud apps and services, varying traffic patterns, and increasing network complexity, as well as data center consolidation and server virtualization, are the major SD-WAN and NFV market drivers pushing this growth.